samarthsoup/gpu_capstone/README.md

 3. Sorted array will also be stored in an 'output.txt' file.

+# Changing input size using CLI arguments:

+1. Go to the Makefile.

+2. Change the variable 'ARGS' to have any value you want(doesn't have to be a power of 2).

 ### This is how GPU compares with CPU for bitonic sort:
 ---